-9. Good Attempt: Till 2010 a good attempt was around 50 marks, but in the last two years, with the reduction in degree of difficulty of QA, DI and RC a good attempt is 60-65 marks.
+9. Good Attempt: Till 2010 a good attempt was around 50 marks, but in the last two years, with the reduction in the degree of difficulty of QA, DI and RC a good attempt is around 60 marks.

 10. Low Cut-off: The cut-off for general category candidates in IIFT 2012 paper was 50 marks which was the highest in the last few years.
-In 2013 the cut-off was around 47.5 marks and in 2009-10 the cutoff was less than 40 marks.
-The cutoffs for reserved category are typically lower by 5 marks for NCOBC and 10 marks for SC/ST/PH candidates.
+In 2013 the cut-off was around 47.5 marks, whereas in 2014 the cut off was as low as 38.5.
+The cutoff for reserved category candidates is typically lower by 5 marks for NC-OBC and 10 marks for SC/ST/PH candidates.

-However, it should be noted that a partial reason for the cut-off to go up substantially in the 2011 paper was that the number of candidates called for the second stage was reduced by around 10% in 2011 as compared to 2010.
-Also the level of difficulty of QA, DI and RC has reduced since 2011.
+The reason for the substantial increase in cut-off in the 2011 paper were lower level of difficulty and the reduction in the number of candidates called for the second stage by around 10% as compared to the previous year.

-IIFT did not declare its cutoffs for 2013 (IIFT 2014-16) and the cutoffs mentioned in this post for the test conducted in 2013 are estimates and could be off by 0.5 marks in total and 0.2 marks in sections.
+IIFT did not declare its cutoffs for 2013 (IIFT 2014-16) and the cutoffs mentioned in this post for the test conducted in 2013 are estimates and could be off by 0.5-1 mark in total and 0.2-0.5 marks in the sections.

 11. Sectional cut-off: While in the past IIFT has been silent on this aspect but in the last couple of years it has declared sectional cut-offs for all sections.
-Even if the question paper does not specify this, it is safer to assume that there will be sectional cutoffs and attempt the paper accordingly.
+Even if the question paper does not specify this, it is safe to assume that there will be sectional cut-offs and attempt the paper accordingly.

 12. Wrong questions: Every IIFT paper has 5-6 incorrect questions or questions in which none of the choices are correct.
 Possibly trying to see how you handle chaos.

-Strategy Tip 1: The Marks per minute funda Given that the marks per question in IIFT is different for different testing areas, it is important for us to attempt questions in a manner such that the score is maximized.
+Strategy Tip 1: The Marks per minute funda: Given that the mark per question in the IIFT paper is different for different testing areas, it is important for us to attempt questions in a manner such that the score is maximized.
 EU and GK usually have the lowest marks per question but they also take the least amount of time.
 Similarly, QA and DI typically have the highest marks per question but they take more time to solve.
-In other words, “marks per minute” is more important than “marks per question” and your target should be to maximize the marks in 120 minutes.
+In other words, “marks per minute” is more important than “marks per question” and your target should be to attempt questions worth at least 60 marks in 120 minutes.

-Strategy Tip 2: The Target Attempt Mystery Since IIFT is usually silent on the aspect of sectional cutoffs, we cannot assume that it is not there.
+Strategy Tip 2: The Target Attempt Mystery: IIFT is usually silent on the aspect of sectional cutoffs but we cannot assume that it is not there.
 In 2012, for the first time, IIFT declared its sectional cut-offs.
-Given that the total score required to clear IIFT in 2012 was 50 marks (45 for NCOBC and 40 for SC/ST/PH) with very low sectional cutoffs, your target attempt should be:
+Given that the highest total score required to clear IIFT in the last few years is 50 marks (45 for NCOBC and 40 for SC/ST/PH) in IIFT 2012 and the sectional cutoffs are very low, your target attempt could be:

-Now on the basis of the last 3 years papers of IIFT, let us go deeper into all the areas that are tested to work out a plan for preparation and also the strategy to do well in the test.
+Now on the basis of the past few papers of IIFT, let us go deeper into all the areas that are tested to work out a plan for preparation and also the strategy to do well in the test.